 If a student becomes ill with a diagnosed chronic condition or illness that is clearly not COVID-19, the parent may keep the student at home for one day.
 However, if the illness requires more than one day of absence or if the student presents symptoms on the CDC symptom list (that are not chronic conditions), the student may not return to school without a note from a doctor (stating that they do not have COVID-19 and are cleared to return to school), or a negative COVID-19 test (at-home tests are not accepted).

 Our current plan is to only quarantine the student who tests positive.
-We will alert the parents of the students in closest proximity to the student who tested positive for COVID-19 (student names will not be released to protect confidentiality).
+We will alert the parents of students in the same class (Elementary) or students in the same division (Middle and High School) to the student who tested positive for COVID-19 (student names will not be released to protect confidentiality).

 Students will not be required to wear face coverings during the 2021-2022 school year, unless conditions change that warrant a more aggressive face covering policy.
-Students that desire to wear a face covering may do so.
+Students that desire to wear a face covering are encouraged to do so.
+Students who do wear masks will be supported in their decision.